-Speed and small intestinal location of food absorption largely determine metabolic outcomes.
-The presentation is arranged based on this principle.
-A KALLA
+Speed and small intestinal region of food absorption largely determine metabolic, and eventually, health outcomes.
+The presentation is arranged around this principle. ちたちない

 When talking about food processing, an argument against its role is that 'processing' cannot be properly defined.
-Another one that often comes up is that humans have been processing their food for hundreds of thousands years.
+Another one that often comes up is that humans have been processing their food for hundreds of thousands of years.
 Some of the main questions raised by this presentation therefore will be:

-- Are all kinds of processing created equal? - What has changed about processing over the last few hundred years or so, and do these changes have to do anything with the epidemic of metabolic diseases humanity is experiencing right now?
+- Are all kinds of processing created equal? - What has changed about processing over the last few hundred years or so, and do these changes have to do anything with the epidemic of metabolic diseases humanity has been experiencing lately?